aframevr/aframe-site/src/community/index.md

 ## Contributing

-A-Frame has had nearly 100 different contributors, a number that grows every single week.
+A-Frame has had over 100 different contributors, a number that grows every single week.
 We'd love for you to join that list!
 See [A-Frame's guide to contributing](https://github.com/aframevr/aframe/blob/master/CONTRIBUTING.md).